 As always, remember to test the process from start to finish before launching it to the world.

-I hope this post will help you share a ridiculous amount of terrific free content with your readers.
+I hope this post on how to set up a freebie helps you share a ridiculous amount of terrific free content with your readers!